Haegue Yang: Early life and education

 Yang was born in South Korea in 1971.
 Her father, Hansoo Yang (born 1945, Seoul), is a journalist and her mother, Misoon Kim (born 1945, Incheon), is a writer.
 Hansoo Yang worked for an international construction company after he was dismissed from his job at the Dong-A Ilbo along with 160 colleagues for protesting censorship under Park Chung-hee's regime.
 Both Hansoo Yang and Misoon Kim were active in the Minjung Movement.

 Haegue Yang received her Bachelor of Fine Arts (B.F.A.) in 1994 from Seoul National University in Korea with a focus on sculpture.
 In 1995, she moved to Germany to study with artist Georg Herold at Städelschule.
 She was an exchange student at Cooper Union in New York City from 1996 to 1997.
 She graduated in 1999 with her Master's (Meisterschüler).
+In 2002 she benefited from an artist residency at Cité internationale des arts in Paris.

-Work
+Career

-After receiving her B.F.A., Yang moved to Germany and began her artistic career in the late 1990s.
-Yang participated in her first show outside of Städelschule at Frankfurt's rraum, an alternative exhibition space in the apartment of Meike Behm and Peter Lütje.
-Her first solo show was held in 2000 at Berlin publisher and dealer Barbara Wien's gallery, after Wien met Yang at the Frankfurt Book Fair in 1999 and subsequently visited her studio.
-Initial difficulties selling Yang's work led to the gallery being unable to store the exhibited pieces, an episode which led to Yang's installation work Storage Piece (2004)–a pile of crates filled with Yang's work on top of shipping pallets.
+After receiving her B.F.A., Yang moved to Germany.
+Her first solo exhibition was held in 2000 at Barbara Wien gallery in Berlin.
+Initial difficulties selling and storing Yang's work led to Yang's installation work Storage Piece (2004)–a pile of crates filled with Yang's work on top of shipping pallets.

-Yang is currently based in Berlin and Seoul.
-Her main studio is located in Kreuzberg, Germany.
+Yang is based in Berlin and Seoul.
 She has been a professor of Fine Arts at the Städelschule since 2017.
-Her extensive oeuvre includes sculpture, installation, collage, photography, video, and performance.
-Curator and art critic Nicholas Bourriaud argues that in spite of the diversity of techniques and mediums, Yang's work is ultimately sculptural in its dealing with the fundamental question of the presence of the body in space.
+She works in sculpture, installation, collage, photography, video, and performance from her studio in Kreutzberg.
+Curator and art critic Nicholas Bourriaud considers her work as sculptural means to deal with the presence of the body in space.

-Her sculptures often feature household objects and mundane materials.
-The objects range from drying racks, lightbulbs, yarn, electrical cables, and Venetian blinds.
-Yang attributes part of her interest in domestic objects to her upbringing in Korea during the 70s and 80s.
-Yang sometimes pairs these objects with additional sensorial components, such as steam from a humidifier, temperature changes using a heater and air conditioner, and diffused smells in iterations of her "Series of Vulnerable Arrangements" (2006-8).
+Her sculptures often feature household objects and mundane materials such as racks, lightbulbs, yarn, electrical cables, and Venetian blinds.
+She sometimes pairs these objects with sensorial components, such as steam from a humidifier, temperature changes using a heater and air conditioner, and diffused smells, for example in her "Series of Vulnerable Arrangements" (2006-8).